 Since April 2010, the Cuban government requires all travelers to Cuba to have medical care and evacuation coverage under an approved plan.
 In the case of US traveler, as a result of this requirement, your flight package includes this basic medical insurance.

-If you need to seek medical treatment while you are in Cuba and it is not an emergency, it is your responsibility to pay up to CUC $100 directly to the health practitioner.
+If you need to seek medical treatment while you are in Cuba and it is not an emergency, it is your responsibility to pay up to USD 100 directly to the health practitioner.
 Once you are home, you can then file a claim under your travel protection plan.

 Before You Go Checklist